 The figures outlined above clearly highlight that falls in the home are a significant problem, particularly for older or more vulnerable people.
 In order to deal with this problem a number of methods of using technology to detect when a fall event occurs have been developed and investigated.

+Fall detection system Approaches

 The approaches taken tend to fall into one of two categories: